 The US Department of Labor has a resource called “Soft Skills to Pay the Bills,” which was developed to teach career skills to students ages 14-21.

-The teamwork activities were created to teach students about the importance of teamwork and how each person has a role on that team.
+These activities teach students about the value of teamwork and the importance of each individual contributing to a group effort.
 Students learn about good behavior and how they can impact other team members.

-The teamwork unit is a 21-page PDF that the teacher (called “facilitator” in the document) can use for planning lessons.
+The teamwork unit features a 21-page PDF that the teacher (called “facilitator” in the document) can use for planning lessons.